 There are plenty of ways to get creative with your pesto, and this fall is a great time to try a version with pumpkin seeds.
 This version involves cilantro and garlic, and it goes great on sandwiches, pasta, or just drizzled over roasted fall vegetables.

 If you’re a granola fiend, it’s worth trying to make your own, which is more cost-effective (and customizable) than buying in the store.
-This recipe can easily be tweaked to include your favorite dried fruit.
+This recipe is grain-free and full of healthy seeds.

 Six Great Pumpkin Seed Snacks